stephenhouser/tdreplica-docker/README.md

 * `uploads`: WordPress user uploads directory.
 Maps to `.../wp-content/uploads` in WordPress container.
 This should be persistent across containers.
 It is user submitted content and should not be lost!

-## tdreplica-theme
+## ../tdreplica-theme
-Checked out version of TDr-theme for WordPress/BuddyPress/bbpress.
+Checked out version of tdreplica-theme for WordPress/BuddyPress/bbpress.

 NOTE: Currently the docker-compose project uses this directory directly.
 The alternative is to check it out from github when building the image.

-## buddy-bbpress-starter
+## ../buddy-bbpress-starter
 Checked out version of docker container configuration for creating a WordPress instance with BuddyPress and bbPress already installed.